-If you’ve ever lost a beloved kitty, you may have built a little monument to remember your furriest friend by.
+If you’ve ever lost a beloved kitty, you may have built a little monument to remember your furriest friend.
 Perhaps it was a beautiful stepping stone or a small bronze statue in your garden.
 As cat lovers, we are pleased to learn that monuments to cats can be found all over the world.
 Here are a few you can visit yourself:

 Towser, Glenturret Distillery, Scotland